 It’s no secret that the pay per click industry is worth billions of dollars a year.
 With so much money up for grabs, it’s only natural that other companies want a piece of the pie.
-Although Google AdWords wasn’t the first PPC network to be launched, after 16 years in the industry it is most certainly the largest.
+Although Google Ads wasn’t the first PPC network to be launched, after 16 years in the industry, it is most certainly the largest.

 The first thing to consider about PPC networks is their potential audience reach.
 If you want customers to know about your product or service, then you need to get your advert in front of as many people as possible.
 Not all PPC networks are made the same, and some have a much larger audience reach than others.

-In addition to getting more views for searches, AdWords also has a much larger ad network.
-Unlike Yahoo, Google displays their ads on third party websites also known as Google partners.
+In addition to getting more views for searches, Google Ads also has a much larger ad network.
+Unlike some search engines, Google displays its ads on third-party websites also known as Google partners.
 This allows advertisers to display their ads on relevant websites without the user having to ever visit Google.
-If you want to get your advert seen, then AdWords is the clear choice.
+Recently data shows that Google’s partner network currently has over 12 million 3rd party websites.
+If you want to get your advert seen, then Google Ads is the clear choice.

 When it comes to cost per click, advertisers are always trying to find the cheapest solution to get the maximum exposure.
-Since Google AdWords is extremely popular with advertisers, the average cost per click on the network has been increasing every month.
-As more and more people start to use AdWords, this means the price of keywords keep getting higher and higher.
+Since Google Ads is extremely popular with advertisers, the average cost per click on the network has been increasing every month.
+As more and more people start to use Google Ads, this means the price of keywords keeps getting higher and higher.

 Compare this to Bing PPC, and it’s the exact opposite.
-Bing isn’t that well known or used, which means you can often get incredibly cheap clicks compared to AdWords.
-If the keywords you want to target on AdWords are very expensive, then it will often be cheaper on Bing.
+Bing isn’t that well known or used, which means you can often get incredibly cheap clicks compared to other PPC networks.
+If the keywords you want to target on networks such as Google Ads are very expensive, then they will often be cheaper on Bing.
 This can be a useful way to drive traffic to your website while saving a considerable amount of money.
 Combine this with the fact that your ad will display on both Bing and Yahoo search engines; it sounds like you’re getting excellent value for money.

-Although cost per clicks can be considerably lower on Bing PPC, you can also get extremely cheap keywords on AdWords.
+Although the cost per clicks can be considerably lower on Bing PPC, you can also get extremely cheap keywords on Google Ads.
 You just need to know what you’re looking for.
-When you can bid for cheap keywords on AdWords, it can sometimes seem pointless as to why you would use Bing instead.
-After all a low searched keyword on Google is probably going to get 10 times the traffic compared to Bing.
+When you can bid on cheap popular keywords on larger PPC networks, it can sometimes seem pointless as to why you would use Bing instead.
+After all, a low searched keyword on Google is probably going to get 10 times the traffic compared to Bing.

 We’ve spent a lot of time talking about visitors and cost per clicks, but all that really matters are the results.
 Does the traffic convert?
 Do the campaigns make you money?
 How can you tell?